-According to the Servicing Agreement (between CSC and CAC, signed on 5/12/2010) and the Custody Agreement (between CSC and CIB, signed on 5/12/2010), the Servicer will collect the monthly installments related to each of the 4,796 individual auto installment-sale contracts in the pool and transfer the collected cash every 3 days to the Issuer's account with the Custodian for the benefit of the bondholders.
-The majority of the installments (87%) are collected through direct debit of the borrowers' accounts with CIB, which facilitates the collection process.
+According to the Servicing Agreement (between CSC and CAC, signed on 16/06/2011) and the Custody Agreement (between CSC and CIB, signed on 16/06/2011), the collections of the monthly installments related to each of the 3,763 individual auto installment-sale contracts in the pool will bypass for the most part the accounts of the Servicer and will be credited directly to the accounts of the Issuer (CSC) with CIB or Ahli United Bank.
+The funds will then be transferred to the Issuer's account with the Custodian for the benefit of the bondholders.
+The majority of the installments (87%) are collected through direct debit of the borrowers' accounts with CIB or Ahli United Bank, which facilitates the collection process.
 The remaining is paid by cheques (12%) or deducted directly from credit cards (1%).
-MERIS believes that the 3-day sweep mechanism of the transaction mitigates the risk of mingling funds collected by the Servicer on behalf of the SPV with its own funds.
+Any occasional cash collections by the Servicer will have to be deposited within a day in the accounts of the Issuer.
+MERIS believes that the by-pass collection mechanism, whereby direct debit and cheque collections are credited directly to the accounts of the Issuer, along with the daily sweep mechanism for any cash collections by the Servicer itself, mitigate the risk of commingling the funds collected by the Servicer on behalf of the SPV with its own funds.
 In addition, the opinion furnished by the legal advisor regarding commingling risk states that funds collected by the Servicer on the securitized assets are the property of the bondholders and cannot be subject to claims by the Servicer's creditors if trapped in the Servicer's bankruptcy estate.

-In accordance with the CMA requirements, the Custodian will maintain three separate accounts: (1) an account for bond amortization; (2) an account for coupon payments; and (3) an account for reinvesting any surplus cash.
+In accordance with the Capital Market Law requirements, the Custodian will maintain three separate accounts: (1) an account for bond amortization; (2) an account for coupon payments; and (3) an account for reinvesting any surplus cash.
 Transactions on these three accounts have to take place based on written instructions from the Issuer.
-Once a month, the Custodian will pay the senior servicing fees and the coupon, and any remaining cash will be applied towards the bond amortization.
+Once a month, the Custodian will pay the senior servicing fees and the coupon, and any remaining cash will be applied towards principal amortization of the notes.
 The cash outflows follow a one-month lag from the actual collection, i.e. previous month collections are kept with the Custodian and reinvested in highly liquid risk-free instruments (T-bills or certificates of deposit).
 The collections from the previous month, along with the return from their investment, are used to cover current month senior fees and expenses, bond coupon and principle.

-The legal advisor of the transaction provided a legal opinion regarding the clarification of the clauses in the CMA Law 95/1992 regarding the need of the Issuer, Servicer, and Custodian to maintain separate accounts for different securitization transactions.
+The legal advisor of the transaction provided a legal opinion regarding the clarification of the clauses in the Capital Market Law 95/1992 regarding the need of the Issuer, Servicer, and Custodian to maintain separate accounts for different securitization transactions.
 The CMA law 95/1992 explicitly addresses the issue of separateness and non-consolidation of different ABS issues by the same Issuer.
 The opinion provided is consistent with the rating assigned to the notes, notwithstanding the fact that similar structures have not been tested in Egyptian courts yet.